PE and Sports Grant

 - To develop lunchtime and social time provision

-- To continue to develop the attendance at extra-curricular PE and sports clubs
+- To continue to develop the attendance at after school PE and sports clubs

 - To train pupils to lead each other in activities to promote healthy, active lifestyles